vmpowerio/chartjs-node/README.md

         }
     }
 }

+var chartJsOptions = {
+    type: 'pie',
+    data: myData,
+    options: myOptions
+}

 ```
 [ChartJS Plugin Documentation](http://www.chartjs.org/docs/#advanced-usage-creating-plugins)

 Read here to see what plugins you can write.
-In this context of drawing static images, the ``beforeDraw`` and ``afterDraw`` method makes most sense to use.
+In the context of drawing static images, ``beforeDraw`` and/or ``afterDraw`` methods makes most sense to implement.

 [CanvasRenderingContext2D](https://developer.mozilla.org/en/docs/Web/API/CanvasRenderingContext2D)